ADVANCED COURSES ARE LIVE !!! HURRY UP JOIN NOW

 Google now puts ads straight inside its AI-generated search responses.

-• Ads appear directly in AI answers, including how-to and shopping searches.
+• Google is embedding ads directly within AI-generated answers, including how-to and shopping queries.

-• The new AI Max tool lets advertisers run these campaigns across Google Ads platforms.
+• A new tool called AI Max lets advertisers run these placements across the Google Ads ecosystem.

 OpenAI Microsoft deal clears IPO path